 It’s day 4 of SSS—Suite of Sweets for Sweethearts!
-When I shared My First Raw Pie I mentioned that one of the other recipes I planned to make later was the raw pecan pie.
-I like pecan pie a lot.
+When I shared My First Raw Pie I mentioned that one of the other recipes I planned to make later was a Raw Pecan Pie.
+I like pecan pie.
+A lot.
 It can be a bit intense though—a jolt of sweetness–so it’s not a pie that I make very often.
-I did make a crustless version for Thanksgiving that my family loved and a few gfe readers have really enjoyed as well.
-This raw pecan pie appealed to me because it’s naturally gluten free and dairy free.
+I did make a Crustless Pecan Pie for Thanksgiving that my family loved and a few gfe readers have really enjoyed as well.
+However, this Raw Pecan Pie appealed to me because it’s naturally gluten free and dairy free.
 Plus, it takes its sweetness from dates, and honey, if used, which also makes it refined sugar free.
 If no sweetener or agave nectar is added, this pie will also be vegan.

 - 1 cup pecans, frozen

 - 1 tsp honey (optional; agave nectar or coconut nectar may be used.
 I did not use either and using agave nectar does make this pie non-raw I believe.)

 - ½ cup medjool dates, pitted

 - 2 tbsp honey (optional; agave nectar or coconut nectar may be used; but either sweetener is optional.
 I did not add either and using agave nectar does make this pie non-raw I believe.)